 Decisions of the Court

 As of yet, seven decisions regarding the Fourth Population Protection Act are reported on the website of the Federal Constitutional Court, two of them finally dismissing constitutional complaints (as clearly inadmissible), the other five rejecting several applications for preliminary injunctions.
-Although all of these proceedings could have been decided by Chambers (as eventually the Fourth Population Protection Act was not suspended), the first order of 5 May 2021 was issued by (all eight Justices of) the First Senate, certainly motivated by the assumed need for high legitimacy since these proceedings concerned the curfew as the most controversial part of the ‘Federal Emergency Break’.
+Although all of these proceedings could have been decided by Chambers (as eventually the Fourth Population Protection Act was not suspended), the first order of 5 May 2021 was issued by (all eight Justices of) the First Senate, certainly motivated by the assumed need for high legitimacy since these proceedings concerned the curfew as the most controversial part of the ‘Federal Emergency Brake’.
 The urge to generate legitimacy also becomes clear in the reasoning of the Court, since the Senate dwells upon substantial questions of constitutionality, although these issues play, as mentioned above, only a minor role for the summary proceedings – and the Senate must finally acknowledge that the results of the principal proceedings remain open, hence the summary proceedings must be decided on the basis of the ‘double hypothesis’.

-As far as the ‘double hypothesis’ is concerned, the Senate makes clear that the disadvantages of the first scenario (injunction dismissed, though the ‘Federal Emergency Break’ is unconstitutional) are of ‘considerable weight’, in particular because the possibility to exercise the restrained freedoms passes irretrievably.
-However, the disadvantages of the second scenario (injunction granted, though the ‘Federal Emergency Break’ is constitutional) could also result in such consequences of ‘considerable weight’.
+As far as the ‘double hypothesis’ is concerned, the Senate makes clear that the disadvantages of the first scenario (injunction dismissed, though the ‘Federal Emergency Brake’ is unconstitutional) are of ‘considerable weight’, in particular because the possibility to exercise the restrained freedoms passes irretrievably.
+However, the disadvantages of the second scenario (injunction granted, though the ‘Federal Emergency Brake’ is constitutional) could also result in such consequences of ‘considerable weight’.
 Since the consideration of the Bundestag that the curfew can prevent private gatherings in the evening and during night is not implausible, a suspension of the curfew could have resulted in more infections and respective health risks.
 Thus, the disadvantages of the first scenario do not outweigh the disadvantages of the second.
 Accordingly, the Court has dismissed the injunction.

 What to expect

-Following the procedural logic of the ‘double hypothesis’, the Court has not yet spoken its final word concerning the constitutionality of the ‘Federal Emergency Break’.
-The Court will provide a complete assessment of all legal questions in the principal proceedings which will be carried out although section 28b of the Infection Protection Act runs out at the end of June 2021 and Chancellor Merkel has already announced that the government would refrain from extending the rule since infection numbers decreased significantly during May 2021.
+Following the procedural logic of the ‘double hypothesis’, the Court has not yet spoken its final word concerning the constitutionality of the ‘Federal Emergency Brake’.
+The Court will provide a complete assessment of all legal questions in the principal proceedings which will be carried out although section 28b of the Infection Protection Act runs out at the end of June 2021 and Chancellor Merkel has already announced that the Government would refrain from extending the rule since infection numbers decreased significantly during May 2021.

 As indicated, the Court has already given hints regarding some of the issues that will be crucial for its final decisions.
 Most importantly, the Court is likely to grant an extended margin of appreciation (Einschätzungsprärogative) to the Bundestag as far as factual considerations are involved, particularly concerning the question of whether the curfew has considerable effects for containing the virus.
 The central problem courts face when assessing the legality of the Covid-19 measures is dealing with factual uncertainty.
-The proceedings against the ‘Federal Emergency Break’ before the Federal Constitutional Court provide a good example for different legal solutions concerning this issue: on the one hand, factual uncertainty is handled through procedural means – the ‘double hypothesis’.
+The proceedings against the ‘Federal Emergency Brake’ before the Federal Constitutional Court provide a good example for different legal solutions concerning this issue: on the one hand, factual uncertainty is handled through procedural means – the ‘double hypothesis’.
 On the other hand, factual uncertainty can also be assessed in substantial terms, attributing a margin of appreciation to the legislator.
-Although more and more knowledge about the virus, the disease, and the efficiency of the mandatory measures such as the curfew will be gathered, uncertainty will not have vanished when the Court finally decides on the ‘Federal Emergency Break’.
+Although more and more knowledge about the virus, the disease, and the efficiency of the mandatory measures such as the curfew will be gathered, uncertainty will not have vanished when the Court finally decides on the ‘Federal Emergency Brake’.
 Hence, judicial restraint is likely to persist in the principal proceedings, albeit through substantial rather than procedural means.TWEET